Suze Rotolo: Later life and death, 1964–2011

 Rotolo died of lung cancer at her home in New York City's NoHo neighborhood on February 25, 2011, aged 67.

 Film portrayals

 In the 2007 film I'm Not There, a fictional account of Bob Dylan's life, there is a version of Rotolo's relationship with Dylan.
 Heath Ledger plays Robbie Clark, one of six Dylan-based characters in the film.
 Charlotte Gainsbourg plays Claire, the wife of Robbie.
 This character has been described as a combination of Sara Dylan, Dylan's first wife, and Suze Rotolo.
 In the film, Robbie meets Claire in a Greenwich Village diner and they fall in love.
 The scene in which Robbie and Claire run romantically through the streets of New York re-enacts the cover of the 1963 album The Freewheelin' Bob Dylan.

+In the 2024 biographical film A Complete Unknown, Sylvie Russo, a fictional version of Rotolo, is played by Elle Fanning.
+Dylan requested that the film not use Rotolo's real name.
+Angie Martoccio of Rolling Stone described the Russo character as "Rotolo in all but name".